The Award Winning World ATM Congress

 Onsite Exhibition: What You Can Expect in Madrid

-More than 7,100 people walked the halls of the World ATM Congress Exhibition in 2016.
+More than 8,500 people walked the halls of the World ATM Congress Exhibition in 2018.
 We expect even greater participation this year.
 The Exhibition is where networking takes place and business is done.
-It draws from more than 125 countries and represents the entire spectrum of the ATM industry.
+It draws from more than 130 countries and territories, and represents the entire spectrum of the ATM industry.

 Free Education at World ATM Congress

-Presentation Theatres are an integral part of the World ATM Congress experience.
+Education Theatres are an integral part of the World ATM Congress experience.
 These complimentary forums presented in the heart of the Exhibition Hall provide the opportunity to learn the latest trends and developments from industry leaders.
-Learn more about activities at the five Presentation Theaters.
+Learn more about activities at the five free Education Theaters.

 These are exciting times in air traffic management (ATM), driven not least by the continuing growth in air traffic, implementation of new technologies and the evolution of various new airspace users.
 There have been some very significant improvements in ATM performance in recent times yet the challenges keep growing and the pace of change continues to increase.
 The sense of excitement and anticipation will be prevalent at World ATM Congress 2019 where the entire ATM industry reunites at its annual hub for business, networking and discussions.